-The financial data listed as fiscal year 2020 has been derived from the unaudited internal records of the City.
+The financial data listed as fiscal year 2021 has been derived from the unaudited internal records of the City.
 The City's independent auditors have not reviewed, examined, or performed any procedures with respect to the unaudited financial information, nor the forward-looking financial information, nor have they expressed any opinion or any other form of assurance on such information, and assume no responsibility for, and disclaim any association with the unaudited financial information.
 The unaudited information is preliminary and is subject to change as a result of the audit and may differ from the audited financial statements when they are released.

-The financial statements of the City included in APPENDIX B to this Official Statement have been audited by Deloitte & Touche LLP, independent auditors, to the extent and for the period indicated in their report.
+The financial statements of the City as of September 30, 2020 and for the year then ended included in APPENDIX B to this Official Statement have been audited by Deloitte & Touche LLP, independent auditors, as stated in their report appearing in APPENDIX B.